 It is said there are two things you want to be very certain about handing to a composer: a microphone, and a conductor’s baton.
-That’s obviously not true of everyone, but I definitely try to avoid the baton.
+That’s obviously not true of everyone, but I generally avoid the baton.
 This can confuse many people.
 After all, I did take every conducting course offered at UVic during my undergraduate studies.
 Why take all these conducting classes if you don’t want to conduct?

 The Benefits Of Studying Conducting